Scarabol/rock-raiders-web/README.md

 - Forbidding collection of ores or crystals stops building projects too
 - Level is not marked as failed even if too many crystals are missing
-- Vehicles can get stuck in toolstations, needs vehicle behavior
 - Mark start and end tile in path finding always as accessible to make entering water vehicles and drilling easier, also frees raider stuck on lava
 - Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion